Blog – Posted on Wednesday, Apr 03

 Whether you enjoy Galley’s worldbuilding will depend heavily on preference.
 Galley delivers information piecemeal, letting the characters, not the author, navigate the reader through Hartlund.
 A notable example is the magic system, an enigmatic force that lacks the ridge structures of, say, a Brandon Sanderson novel.
 While the world’s magical workings are explained, you only learn what the characters know and many mysteries remain by the end.
 Similar choices throughout make the world feel expansive and authentic.

-At the end of the day, your review needs to answer this question: is this a book you would (or wouldn’t) recommend to other readers?
+At the end of the day, your critique needs to answer this question: is this a book you would (or wouldn’t) recommend to other readers?
 You might wrap up by comparing it to other books in the same genre, or authors with similar styles, such as: “Fans of so-and-so will enjoy this book.”

-Let’s take a look at a few more examples:
+Let’s take a look at a few more tips:

 You don’t need to write, “I recommend this book” — you can make it clear by highlighting your favorable opinion: